algosup/2023-2024-project-4-sportshield-team-2/Documents/Communication/03_18_2024_meetingSummary.md

 #### What to do if components are malfunctioning?

-- It's a relevant idea but try to keep the device as simplest as possible.
+- It's a relevant idea but try to keep the device as simple as possible.
 - Possibility to trigger components malfunctioning at the board initialization.

 #### How does the SIM contract work?